SKF visit to SR2000 in Belfast

 Jim Marnoch, Ocean Energy Manager at SKF said, "SKF believe the SR2000 floating design has obvious benefits in terms of access and maintainability, which can contribute to lowering the levelised Cost of Energy of the tidal sector."

 SRTP CEO, Andrew Scott, said: “It’s essential to the success of the tidal sector that we have buy-in from the major supply chain companies who have the right expertise to optimise their existing technologies for this new application - and stand behind that supply, so it is a tremendous reassurance for Scotrenewables to have this commitment and relationship from a supplier of SKF’s standing as we work towards commercialising our product.”

-Scotrenewables Tidal Power award fabrication contract to Gray Fabrication for world’s largest tidal turbine
+Scotrenewables Tidal Power secures new funding to deliver world’s largest tidal turbine.